power-modules/plugin/docs/api-reference.md

 - Resolves the target registry in the ROOT container only; throws if not found
 - Registers plugin classes with the registry, storing the module container for DI

+### PluginRegistryModuleConvenienceSetup (Post)

+- Copies the default `PluginRegistry` definition from ROOT into each module container if missing
+- Purpose: allow modules to inject `PluginRegistry` without implementing `ImportsComponents`

 Providing registries
 - Default: `GenericPluginRegistrySetup` binds a shared default registry in ROOT under `PluginRegistry::class`.
 - Custom: Export a custom registry from a module (so it appears in ROOT during Pre) or bind it programmatically to the root container before Post.